CIS-5660-Fall-2024/hw04-stylization/README.md

 | ----------------------------------------------------------------- |
 | Kiki (Studio Ghibli)                                              |

-Since **Studio Ghibli** uses lots of water paiting techniques which is often build up in thin, transparent layers and has soft edges between colors.
+Since **Studio Ghibli** uses lots of water paiting techniques which is often built up in thin, transparent layers and has soft edges between colors.
 The first surface shader is primarily focusing on the replication of the water painting style.

 The main idea is to distort and blend object's normal.